Easy Adobo Seasoning Recipe

-Wonderfully versatile Adobo Seasoning is a type of seasoning salt – and it is, therefore, well, quite salty.
+Wonderfully versatile Adobo Seasoning is a type of all-purpose seasoning salt – and it is, therefore, well, quite salty.
 It tastes like the perfect combination of savory, smoky, and earthy flavors with a slight hint of spiciness.
 The salt-heavy blend was originally used as a type of preservative before refrigeration was widely available.
-Today it has remained a staple in Latin dishes, and has become popular throughout the US and much of the world.
+Today it has remained a staple in Latin American dishes, and has become popular throughout the US and much of the world.

 Sure, store-bought Adobo Seasoning offers a ton of flavor in one simple ingredient.
 However, it can be hard to find in some stores and regions.
 Instead, you can quickly make your own packaged Adobo Seasoning substitute at home from scratch with many spices you likely already have!
 Plus, this Adobo Seasoning recipe can easily be tweaked with several additional spices to create a delicious and unique blend with your favorite flavors.

 There are 8 classic spices included in this simple and authentic Adobo Seasoning recipe.
 In fact, you probably have most if not all of these in your pantry right now…